Our most successful recycling program

 Thanks to the Bottle Bill, we recycle more than 75% of covered beverage containers, while only recycling about 36% of other containers.

 We’ve fought for years to protect and expand Vermont’s Bottle Bill, and have celebrated some important victories along the way.
 But there’s more to be done.

 By modernizing the Bottle Bill to cover additional beverages like bottled water and wine bottles, we can keep an estimated 100 million more bottles and cans out of Vermont’s landfills and off our roadsides every year.

-VPIRG is working to modernize the Bottle Bill to cover non-carbonated beverages like bottled water, wine, and sports drink containers and to raise the deposit to ten cents.
+VPIRG is working to modernize the Bottle Bill to cover non-carbonated beverages like bottled water, wine, and sports drink containers.

 Check out the links below to learn more about our Bottle Bill work.

 As of 2019, all the unclaimed nickels from bottles that are not redeemed go back to the State to fund clean water initiatives.
-A modernized Bottle Bill will bring in more cash flow to the State for clean water—almost $6 million in unclaimed deposits—with the potential to fund other significant environmental causes as well.
-This should include funding waste reduction, recycling, and other solid waste programs.
+A modernized Bottle Bill will bring in more cash flow to the State for clean water and ultimately will fund other significant environmental causes.